Mathieu-Desrochers/Linux-Notebook/procedures/installing-salix-laptop.md

 - Launch CMS: Enabled
 - Boot option #1: [P0: SanDisk]

-Use the boot override for the DVD.
+Use the boot override feature and select the DVD.

 Salix installation
 ------------------